Every application must have an

 component that should perform the action, and other pertinent instructions.

-Android locates an appropriate component to respond to the intent, launches
+The Android system locates an appropriate component that can respond to the intent, launches

 a new instance of the component if one is needed, and passes it the

-Components advertise their capabilities — the kinds of intents they can
+The components advertise the types of intents that they can

-must learn which intents a component can handle before it launches the component,
+must learn the intents that a component can handle before it launches the component,

 intent filters are specified in the manifest as

 elements.
-A component may have any number of filters, each one describing
+A component can have any number of filters, each one describing

 a different capability.

-An intent that explicitly names a target component will activate that component; the filter doesn't play a role.
-But an intent that doesn't specify a target by name can activate a component only if it can pass through one of the component's filters.
+An intent that explicitly names a target component activates that component, so the filter doesn't play a role.
+An intent that doesn't specify a target by name can activate a component only if it can pass through one of the component's filters.